Protect Yourself From Wire Fraud

 • Make wire transfer requests and changes over the phone, rather than via email.

-• Use strong passwords for all of your financial accounts.
+• Use strong passwords for your financial accounts.
 Using special characters in your passwords – or even better, pass phrases, since length trumps complexity - really does make them harder to crack.

-• Rely on multi-factor authentication – that’s when you enter a password, which triggers a passcode to be sent to your phone.
+• Rely on multi-factor authentication – that’s when you enter a password, which triggers a passcode to be send to your phone.
 Duplicating the verification process makes fraud much more unlikely.

 • Don’t ever respond to an email request for a wire transfer.
-A good financial professional will always call you to verify wire transfers, as Baird financial advisors do.
+Your Baird Financial Advisor will always call to verify wire transfers.

 • Wire transfers for real estate transactions are especially high targets for fraud.
-In addition to your financial advisor, also call the receiving party independently, both before and after the transfer, to verify the instructions and ensure the transaction was completed.
+In addition to your financial advisor, call the receiving party independently, both before and after the transfer to verify the instructions and ensure the transaction was completed.

-Wire transfers are a tremendous convenience for those who need to move significant amounts of assets, but their sheer size means you should always tread carefully.
-Baird advisors are trained to recognize the warning signs and take the necessary steps to keep your assets safe.
+While wire transfers are a tremendous convenience for those needing to move significant amounts of assets, their sheer size means you should always tread carefully.
+Our teams are trained to recognize the warning signs and take the necessary steps to keep your assets safe.

-If you have any concerns about a transfer of funds or want to take proactive steps to steer clear of fraud, talk to your Baird advisor.
+If you have any concerns about a transfer of funds or want to take proactive steps to steer clear of fraud, talk to your Baird Financial Advisor.